Python3pkg/ASU-Web-Standards-Bootstrap/README.md

 ## Koala

-Koala is no longer the standard way to compile these files.
+Koala is no longer the standard way to compile these files; please use Grunt instead.
 It is still supported, but it will yield different results than grunt.

 Point Koala at:

 - js/bootstrap-asu.js => build/js/bootstrap-asu.js
 - scss/bootstrap-asu.scss => build/css/bootstrap-asu.css
 - scss/bootstrap-asu-theme-base.scss => build/css/bootstrap-asu-theme-base.css

+# Workflow

+1. Work and commit locally as normal.
+2. Run `grunt test`.
+3. Fix any problems that grunt displayed.
+4. Commit locally, noting what fixes were made.
+5. Run `grunt`.
+6. Grunt should finish without any errors.
+7. If grunt succeeded, make a commit with the message "grunt".
+8. Push upstream

+If you are releasing a new version, make sure to:

+1. Upversion any JavaScript files you changed.
+2. Upversion `js/bootstrap-asu.js`
+3. Upversion `scss/bootstrap-asu.scss`
+4. Upversion `scss/bootstrap-asu-theme-base.scss`
+5. Run `grunt`.
+6. If grunt succeeded, make a commit with the message "grunt, upversioned".
+7. Push upstream
+8. Make a new release in Github.

 # Related Projects